 Guy Underwood in his book ‘The Pattern of the Past‘ coined the term “geodetic line” to embrace three different types of line which, he states, form a complex network on the earth’s surface.
 He named the types Water Lines, Aquastats and Track Lines, and reported that each consisted of groups of three parallel lines which he named triads.
 According to Underwood geodetic lines converge at Blind Springs but are not the same as energy leys for they do not always run straight, but may meander, loop or spiral.

 Cavities in igneous rocks which are partially filled with minerals in the shape of well-formed crystals.
 These can emit unique forms of energy that can have various effects on the biological system, beneficial and detrimental.

 A picture, diagram or shape found in the energy field by dowsing.
-These are formed by a single convoluted line of subtle earth energy (First found by C. Bloy and investigated by H. Miller).
+These are formed by a single convoluted line of subtle earth energy (first found by C Bloy and investigated by H Miller who called them pictograms).
 Some more complicated forms that can be observed are similar to those found in rock art and landscape figures throughout the world and have also been termed ‘archetypal images’ by W. A. Gawn.